soren-alexandersen/VinylSessions/privacypolicy.md

 This Privacy Policy explains what information the app processes, how it is used, and what control you have.

-If you have any questions, you can contact us at soren@friis.io
+If you have any questions, you can contact us at soren@vinylsessions.ai

 **1. Overview**